pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 United States.
 It was a sad day to say "goodbye for now" to in-person teaching and to my students.
 Teaching and working with learners is, after all, one of my favorite things.
-However, luckily we had been running the program using a hybrid - online and in person approach so the transition was sad but didn't impacts our learners too much.
+However, luckily we had been running the program using a hybrid online and in-person approach, so the transition was sad, but didn't impact our learners too much.

 But back to SciPy, it was a rush to be back in the "classroom" at SciPy 2024!